Alexmac22347/file-sync/README.md

 TODO:
-- Prompt user for paths when new config is created
-- Rename the button in the settingspage to something more clear
 - Display error if single phone not detected
 - Add support for USB mass storage
 - Allow window resizing